mkuthan/mkuthan.github.io/_posts/2022-01-28-stream-processing-part1.md

 There is no trace of event time in the signature, WTF?

 The event time is passed implicitly which is a common pattern for streaming frameworks.
 Because every part of the system must be always event-time aware, the event-time is transported outside the payload.
 Moreover, the event-time may advance during data journey through the pipeline so keeping event-time as a part of the payload doesn't make sense.

 Let's see how this example behaves in different scenarios.

 ## No Input

-If the input stream is empty the aggregation should not emit any results.
+If the input stream is empty the aggregation shouldn't emit any results.

 ```scala
 val DefaultWindowDuration = Duration.standardMinutes(1L)

 "Words aggregate" should "be empty for empty stream" in runWithContext { sc =>
   val words = testStreamOf[String].advanceWatermarkToInfinity()

   val results = wordCountInFixedWindow(sc.testStream(words), DefaultWindowDuration)

   results should beEmpty
 }
 ```